 A new entertainment landscape

 There's no business like show business.
 The interplay between technology and consumer demand is transforming the marketplace.
 Content is king, and the challenge is finding the right platforms to deliver and monetize your film, TV or music properties.
-With the globalization of financing, production, distribution and licensing, you need the right mix of business savvy and legal expertise.
+With the globalization of financing, production, distribution and licensing, you need the right mix of business savvy and legal experience.
 That's the value Manatt provides—to help you stay ahead in the rapidly changing market for entertainment and media.

 Entertainment and media is in our bones.
 Manatt is recognized as a pioneer and leader in the industry, with our team receiving regular accolades in national and international trade and entertainment publications.
 Our practice covers music, film and TV, as well as digital media, sports, live events and other ventures.